 Keep breakables safe, and even the highest shelves and tops of furniture may not be out of reach of their climbing and jumping abilities.
 Unless your blended kitten has a parent like the Persian or Ragdoll who prefers to stay low to the ground, you’ll need to leap-proof your home.
 Provide your Aby Tabby blend with his space in a lofty place or a tall cat tree.
 Female Abys tend to be more graceful than males, but any cat can push a glass vase off the highest shelf in a moment of mischief.

 Your Abyssinian Tabby mix will inherit a healthy dose of athleticism from the Aby side.
 He will likely be an athlete, so make sure he has plenty of opportunities to stay fit.
 Lasers and wand toys keep him moving.
 If he’s getting sufficient exercise and time with you, separation will be easier for him to handle.
 Provide both chase toys and opportunities for your blend to climb and stretch.
-Any athletic mix will appreciate interactive toys that keep his mind and body exercised.
+Any athletic mix will appreciate interactive toys like cat towers or wall steps that keep his mind and body exercised.